peteryxu/aqd-cli-workshop/workshop/04-writing-code.md

     └── database_schema.yaml
 ```

 Start Amazon Q CLI again.
-We need to switch to the profile we created so run "/profile set customer-survey-project".
+We need to switch to the profile we created so run **"/profile set customer-survey-project"**.

-Now run the "/context show" directory.
+Now run the **"/context show"** directory.
 It should give you output similar to the following:

 ```
 [customer-survey-project] > /context show